-Most often, our customers already know the frequency band they have access to as they had to choose it prior to selecting the Smart Radio they’ll be using.
+Most often, our customers already know the frequency band they have access to as they had to choose it prior to selecting the Mesh Rider Radio they’ll be using.
 The application, geography, and end-user inform the decision on which frequencies to pursue.

 Some antennas are capable of covering multiple frequency bands; they may have a wide overall bandwidth and will have smaller center bands.
 For example, you can have an antenna that covers 698 MHz to 3 GHz and has six bands within that range that it is designed to operate at.

 The tradeoff, of course, is that the performance may not be the best for any given frequency, but it offers a variety of usable frequencies in a single package.
-Our recommendation, especially for your final design, is to use an antenna that targets only the frequencies you’ll be operating at.
+Our recommendation, especially for your final design, is to use an antenna that targets only the frequencies in which you’ll be operating.

 Something to keep in mind, especially for size and weight constrained customers, is that the operating frequency significantly impacts the size of antenna.
 Higher frequencies have smaller wavelengths, and thus their antenna size will typically be smaller than lower frequency antennas.

-The Smart Radio is a MIMO radio system that can leverage multiple types of antenna polarization schemes to improve diversity, which is one of the primary methods of providing robust connectivity in challenging environments.
+The Mesh Rider Radio is a MIMO radio system that can leverage multiple types of antenna polarization schemes to improve diversity, which is one of the primary methods of providing robust connectivity in challenging environments.